-Changing the face of
+Changing the face of Rochdale

-Rochdale

-part of the town, complementing No.1 Riverside and the Transport Interchange.
+Riverside has completed the transformation of this part of the town, complementing No.1 Riverside and the Transport Interchange.
 Excellence in design, investment in quality materials and attention to detail have helped to create a stunning new quarter which we believe makes Rochdale a shining example within the North West region.
 In addition the eye-catching cladding to the cinema and the new kinetic wall adjacent to Metrolink give the town a distinctive and unique look and feel.